 Amazing Brunch Menu Options

 Whether you’re a café owner or you’re hosting a brunch at home, you’re probably hoping to wow your brunch guests.
-While there are some great standard cocktails and foods you can serve, it never hurts to make something truly exceptional.
+While there are some great cocktails and foods you can serve, it never hurts to make something truly exceptional.
 It'll take your brunch menu to the next level.

 London Fog Vanilla Bean Shortbread Cookies

 As someone who has made London fog vanilla bean shortbread cookies, I can attest to the delicious nature of these treats.
 This recipe from The Café Sucre Farine is perfect for anyone hosting a home brunch.
-It can also be made in large batches for restaurants and cafés.
+It can also be made in large batches for restaurants and brunch cafés.

 The ingredients are: